Listen & Subscribe

 In this Episode

-Real estate Rockstar Tim Smith tells his story of how he nurtured his entrepreneur spirit starting at the young age of 13 scalping NBA tickets, to selling pool service packages while learning the ropes in real estate, to eventually dominating the coastal Orange County market.
+Real estate Rockstar Tim Smith of the Tim Smith Group at Coldwell Banker tells his story of how he nurtured his entrepreneur spirit starting at the young age of 13 scalping NBA tickets, to selling pool service packages while learning the ropes in real estate, to eventually dominating the coastal Orange County market.
 Tim Smith is rewriting the book on what’s possible in real estate when you open your mind to greatness and remove the “thorn” that is holding you back.

 “Original artists Mr. Swag and Smoove da General of Cali Swag District as they learn from The Balboa Boys & Friends (influencers Myles Erlick, Trevor Flanagan-Tordjman, Zachary Burker, Hailey West, and Ashley Dane Clark) what a day on a Duffy is all about.”